shamaiah20/Cadut_Portfolio/README.md

-# Adventure Time Theme — Developer Portfolio
+# John Mark Portfolio Theme

 A minimal, dark-themed developer portfolio WordPress theme built with **ACF (Free)** and **Custom Post Types**.
 Features a responsive design with scroll animations, project filtering, and a clean card-based layout.